How to stop condensation on windows from ruining your home

 For many people, the very best way to reduce and even eliminate window condensation is to bite the bullet and invest in a dehumidifier — but just how do dehumidifiers work?

-For dealing with most home condensation problems, compressor dehumidifiers tend to be the best option (as opposed to desiccant).
+For dealing with most home condensation problems, if you're looking at a desiccant vs compressor dehumidifier, the latter tends to be the best option.

-"This type of dehumidifier draws in the air and compressors have a cold-coils system, like a fridge," explains Chris Michael.
-"These types of dehumidifiers are often also referred to as ‘refrigeration dehumidifiers’.
+"This type of dehumidifier draws in the air and compressors have a cold-coils system, like a fridge," explains Chris Michael, "which is why they are often also referred to as ‘refrigeration dehumidifiers’.
 They have two sets of coils, the first cools to create the condensation, which is collected into the water tank, the second warms the dry air back to just above room temperature.
 This helps to create the dry air needed to combat condensation, mould and damp problems."

 5. Mop or hoover up condensation quickly